 As a member of the OCLC Interlibrary loan (ILL) network, we have access to more than 100 million books and journal articles from libraries around the world.
-If it’s in print, we can almost certainly get it for you!
-To submit an ILL request drop by the library and submit a written request, contact Darryl Rainbolt, ILL Specialist, at (580) 745-2931 or firstname.lastname@example.org, or complete the request form online at ILL Book Request Form for books or ILL Article Request Form for articles.
+To submit an ILL request, fill out the form found on the library menu, call the library at 580-745-2932, or drop by the library and submit a written request.
+You can contact Darryl Rainbolt, ILL Specialist, at (580) 745-2931 or email@example.com.

-For questions please refer to the Interlibrary Loan homepage or contact Johnathon Sample.
-Please allow up to 10 business days for delivery.
-ILL items may be retrieved at the library.
+Digital articles are usually received in a few days and sent to your SE email address.
+For print materials, please allow up to 10 business days for delivery.
+Print ILL items may be retrieved at the library.

 What is the Textbook Reserve Program or the TRP?

-The cost of textbooks has increased markedly in the last few years and many students are having difficulty in purchasing all the required texts for their courses.
-To help alleviate this challenge, SE has established the Textbook Reserve Program (TRP).
-The TRP cannot provide textbooks for every course offered; however, the program wishes to serve as many students as possible.
+The Textbook Reserve Program (TRP) cannot provide textbooks for every course offered; however, the program wishes to serve as many students as possible.

 Which Textbooks are included?
-All general education courses, all remediation course and the College Success course will be available.
+All general education courses, all remediation courses and the College Success courses will be available.

 Is my textbook available?
 Click Here to search for textbooks!

 Who can participate?Students who are enrolled for the current semester.

 Where will the reserve textbooks be located?The circulation desk in the Henry G. Bennett Memorial Library and will be free of charge to students.